Madrid in 1 Day: a guidebook for getting the most out of your visit

 Cibeles Square| ©Brian Snelson

 Continuing along the Paseo del Prado you will reach the Plaza de Cibeles, but not before passing by the Fountain of Neptune.
-This small square is one of the most visited places in the city and contains some elements that you should pay attention to.
+This small square is one of the most visited places in the city and has some elements that you should pay attention to.

-• The Cibeles Fountain: this fountain represents the Roman goddess, Cybele.
+• The Fountain of Cybele: represents the Roman goddess Cybele.
 Built in 1782, it is one of the symbols of the city and, of course, for Real Madrid fans who celebrate their titles there.
-If you have been on a tour of the Santiago Bernabeu you will have seen, no doubt, a photo of it.
-And if you have not been and you are a Real Madrid fan, :::link|text=hiring a tour of the Santiago Bernabeu stadium|element=2310::: will certainly be a great plan for you.
+If you've been on a tour of the Santiago Bernabeu you will have undoubtedly seen a photo of it.
+And if you have not been and you are a Real Madrid fan, hiring a tour of the Santiago Bernabeu stadium will certainly be a great plan for you.

 Guided tour or on your own?

-There are many types of guided tours that will take you around the center of Madrid.
-One of the advantages of going with a guide is that you will not waste any time looking for each of the attractions you want to see.
-In addition, in some cases, these tours include tickets to the Royal Palace.
+There are many types of guided tours that will take you through the center of Madrid.
+One of the advantages of going with a guide is that you will not waste any time looking for each of the attractions you want to see and you will learn more about the history thanks to the explanations you will hear.
+Some of the best options are the following:

 In case you want to go on your own, the tour for 24 hours does not present too many complications and can be done on foot.
 Another intermediate option is to use a tourist bus.
-In fact, hiring a seat on the tourist bus in Madrid is one of the best ways to get to know the Spanish capital in a short time and at your own pace.
+In fact, booking a seat on the tourist bus in Madrid is one of the best ways to get to know the Spanish capital in a short time and at your own pace.

-3. Puerta del Sol, the kilometer 0 of the country
+Puerta del Sol, the kilometer 0 of the country

 Puerta del Sol| ©Hugh Llewelyn